SModelS/smodels/docs/manual/source/DatabaseDefinitions.rst

 .. image:: images/constraintExample.png
    :width: 80%

-As we can see, the upper limits apply to the sum of the cross-sections:
+As we can see, the upper limits apply to the sum of the cross sections:

 .. math::
     \sigma = \sigma([[[e^+]],[[e^-]]]) + \sigma([[[\mu^+]],[[\mu^-]]])